alperade/data-str-host-tool/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Integrate MS Graph API for sending 'forgot password' emails - https://developer.microsoft.com/en-us/graph/quick-start
-- [ ] Integrate Stripe API for payments
-- [ ] Link to custom domain
-- [ ] Stop subscription page (turn is_active to false)
+- [ ] Build project on gcloud, scheule it to run daily.
 - [ ] Update Readme Roadmap

 <p align="right">(<a href="#readme-top">back to top</a>)</p>